hodl-dot-farm/hodl-farm-tezos-website/dot.md

 <script src="{{ base.url | prepend: site.url }}/assets/js/clipboard-polyfill.promise.js"></script>
 We are [Polkadot](https://polkadot.network) and [Kusama](https://kusama.network/) validators. **Our fee is currently 0%**.

-We are buiding on a year of production expertise being a delegator on the [Tezos mainnet](xtz.html).
-Our infrastructure is secure, geographically distributed and redundant.
+Our infrastructure is secure, geographically distributed and redundant. **Our payouts are automated** so you never have to worry about getting your due!

 We maintain the [Polkadot-k8s](https://github.com/midl-dev/polkadot-k8s) project.
 Nominate us for timely payouts and unmatched reliability!